 What is SQLite?

-SQLite is a small but fast and lightweight SQL engine that is capable of running SQL queries.
-Being the most commonly-used database, SQLite is built upon a C-language library.
-SQLite is open-source software that is available to everyone for free through their website.
+SQLite is a small but fast and lightweight database capable of running SQL queries.
+Being the most commonly-used database among beginners, SQLite is built upon a C-language library.

 SQLite can be accessed and edited directly from the command line or interacted with using a GUI (Graphical User Interface).
 One such example of an SQLite GUI is SQLiteStudio.